s-chh/Find-Duplicate-Photos-Video/README.md

 # Duplicate-Images-Photos-Videos-Finder
 Find and display all the exact duplicate images and videos in a folder and delete them (optional). <br>
 Begins search at the current folder.
-Repeats it for all sub-directories as well. <br>
+Repeats it for all sub-directories as well. <br><br>

 ## Run commands <br>